metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Sections of code should be documented as shown in existing scripts.\
-To comment on things that need to be done add "TODO:" + comment, similary for notes add "NOTE:" + comment.\
+To comment on things that need to be done add "TODO:" + comment, similarly for notes add "NOTE:" + comment.\
 For any generic comments you may want to add use line comments (preferred) and block comments only if comment is big.